-Research studies in the field of behavioral sciences give us the tools to address an array of issues our society faces by advancing our ability to assess, understand, predict, improve, and control human behavior.
-Behavioral Neuroscientists’ research has improved our understanding of a range of topics, including but not limited to the neurobiology of addiction, aging, sleep, trauma, anxiety, autism spectrum disorder, bipolar disorder, epilepsy, and immune system disorders.
+Research studies in the field of behavioral sciences give us the tools to address an array of issues that our society faces by advancing our ability to assess, understand, predict, improve, and control human behavior.
+Behavioral Neuroscientists’ research has improved our understanding of a range of topics, including, but not limited to, the neurobiology of addiction, aging, sleep, trauma, anxiety, autism spectrum disorder, bipolar disorder, epilepsy, and immune system disorders.

 For instance, advanced behavioral neuroscience technology has gathered significant therapeutic data on the neurobiology of addiction.
 Brain imaging studies from drug-addicted individuals show physical changes in areas of the brain that are critical for judgment, decision making, learning and memory, and behavioral control.
 Brain imaging techniques such as MRI, fMRI, MRS, PET, and SPECT have identified a reduction in the communication between the brain’s striatum (impulse) and the prefrontal cortex (self-control) in the presence of drugs or other stimuli.